Link copied to

 Investors still targeting (some) oil stocks

-The small cap with the second highest in short interest against it is Carnarvon Petroleum (ASX:CVN), with $90.3m.
+The small cap with the second most shorted shares it is Carnarvon Petroleum (ASX:CVN), with 90.3 million.

 The company has seen a big increase in recent weeks despite oil prices recovering from their brief plunge into negative territory.

 The fall caused Carnarvon and its operating partner Santos (ASX:STO) to defer a planned seismic acquisition over their breakthrough Dorado oil discovery in the North West Shelf offshore Western Australia.